18F/cg-postmortems/README.md

 We add the work that comes out of the post mortem to our backlog.
 We then schedule a meeting 2 months after the incident to review our progress.

 ### Sensitive Data
-Any information related to specific security flaws, vulnerabilities, sensitive infrastructure details or items which may be PII related are excluded from post-mortems.
+Any information related to specific security flaws, vulnerabilities, sensitive infrastructure details or items which may be PII-related are excluded from post-mortems.